 Any form of income-earning activity--including internships--requires prior authorization from DHS (the US Department of Homeland Security).

 All credit or non-credit, paid or unpaid internships are regulated and must be authorized by DHS.
 Internships of any type require one academic year in F-1 status prior to authorization.
-The Office of International Student Advisors hosts several information sessions each semester to outline the conditions of employment eligibility and application procedures; click here for the schedule.
+International Student Services (ISS) hosts several information sessions each semester to outline the conditions of employment eligibility and application procedures; click here for the schedule.
 Students who plan to earn income in the US must apply for a Social Security Administration account for tax purposes.
 Click on SSA for further information on all Social Security matters.
 Keep in mind that students in F-1 status are required to file annual US tax returns with the Internal Revenue Service (IRS) and their state and local governments.
 Consult our office for more information on tax requirements for F-1 students, or, for detailed information and appropriate forms, click on IRS, NY Tax for residents of New York, and NJ Tax for New Jersey residents.

 Below are the 4 forms of legal employment available to students in F-1 status: